 Level 2: Teaching the Whole Child: Creativity, Compassion & Mindfulness

-Level 3: Advancing Your Teaching & Expanding Your Reach
+Level 3: Advancing Your Teaching and Expanding Your Reach

-We welcome all participants who are interested in sharing the life skills of yoga and mindfulness with children.
+We welcome all participants who are interested in sharing the life skills of yoga and mindfulness with children and teens.
 You do not have to be a yoga instructor, or advanced practitioner, although some basic yoga experience is recommended.
-If you would like to discuss whether this training is appropriate for your experience and needs, please be in touch any time by emailing email@example.com.
+If you would like to discuss whether this training is appropriate for your experience and needs, please be in touch any time by emailing firstname.lastname@example.org.

 Listed tuition does not include room and board at Omega.
 Materials fee listed is for training manuals only.
 All other required and recommended reading books are to be purchased on your own.
 Many will be available at the Omega bookstore on-site.

-We are also teaching Chair Yoga Teacher Training: Bringing Yoga & Mindfulness to Schools, at Omega the weekend following this course - July 21-23.
+We are also teaching Chair Yoga Teacher Training: Bringing Yoga & Mindfulness to Schools.
+The dates for this will be Sept 28-30.
 This is a wonderful continuing education opportunity if you would like to spend an extra couple of days with us!

 Jennifer is the founder of LFY, and a leading voice in the children’s yoga and mindfulness community.
 She is the author of Little Flower Yoga for Kids: A Yoga and Mindfulness Program to Help Your Child Improve Attention and Emotional Balance, and the co-editor of Best Practices for Yoga in Schools.
 Jenn also serves as the board president of the Yoga Service Council, dedicated to making yoga accessible to all regardless of circumstance.
 Her work has been featured in prominent publications including the NY Times, International Journal of Yoga Therapy, and Yoga Journal, and endorsed by thought leaders including Daniel Siegel, Sharon Salzberg and Congressman Tim Ryan.